Old Village of Mount Pleasant SC: Mount Pleasant’s History

 The Mills Atlas, Charleston District, showing Haddrell’s Point and Mount Pleasant (Old Village) in 1825

-Mount Pleasant today encompasses a large area that was originally known as Christ Church (one of many Anglican parishes that were used as place names), which was developed as a series of creekside plantations by early settlers.
+The Old Village of Mount Pleasant SC encompasses a large area that was originally known as Christ Church (one of many Anglican parishes that were used as place names), which was developed as a series of creekside plantations by early settlers.
 In the colonial era, part of the land that became the Old Village was known as Mount Pleasant Plantation.
 Perched on a bluff next to the Cooper River, the original plantation house (now called Hibben House) was built in 1759 by Jacob Motte, and was seized for by the British for use as a headquarters during the American Revolution.

 The front and rear of the circa 1795 Hibben House in 1970.